Little Ice Age Data Analysis

 - Give students time to study the graph(s) of solar activity, volcanic activity, and/or tree growth and discuss with each other as they answer the questions on their student page(s).
 Have a student from each group record group answers.

-- Project the Summary Slide (slide 2) or direct students to the summary chart on paper or the board.
-Explain thatthey will collectively use the table to summarize the solar, volcano, and tree ring data.
+- Project the Summary Slide (slide 2) or direct students to the Putting It All Together page (or chart you have drawn on the board).
+Explain that they will collectively use the table to summarize the solar, volcano, and tree ring data.

 - Invite each group to report their conclusions about solar activity, volcanic ash in the atmosphere, and tree growth.